Claim-it-checker/Discord-Spammer-V3/README.md

 ## ✨ Features

-- **webhook hacker**: Scrape all webhooks from any server withotu any permissions
+- **webhook hacker**: Scrape all webhooks from any server with out any permissions

 ---